MasterSparkInYourFace/gensokyo/README.md

 Will support the following types of access:
 - UNIX socket
 - TCP/IP

-- TCP/IP via virtual interface (this is what I'm working on right now)
+### Q: why is it called "gensokyo"? aren't you just ripping from touhou
+A: do not question my lack of creativity

-Docs will appear in the future, maybe :3
+Docs will appear when they're needed